lucivskvn/bedrock-engineer/README.md

 Model Context Protocol (MCP) client integration allows Bedrock Engineer to connect to external MCP servers and dynamically load and use powerful external tools.
 This integration extends the capabilities of your AI assistant by allowing it to access and utilize the tools provided by the MCP server.

+For detailed information about MCP server configuration, see the [MCP Server Configuration Guide](./docs/mcp-server/MCP_SERVER_CONFIGURATION.md).

 ## Background Agent

 Schedule AI agent tasks to run automatically at specified intervals using cron expressions.
 Background Agent enables continuous workflow automation with real-time execution notifications.